DFXswiss/services/e2e-stack/README.md

 2. The stack sits on a Docker network with `internal: true`, which has no route to the internet at all.

 A test therefore cannot structurally reach any real payment provider or other external service, even if application code tried to.

+### Schema: synchronize, not migrations

+Postgres schema is created via TypeORM's `synchronize: true` (`SQL_SYNCHRONIZE=true` in `env/api.env`), directly from the API's entity definitions.
+The real migration chain does **not** run here (`SQL_MIGRATE=false`) — a fresh database fails partway through it, because one migration (`1784807670011-AddRealUnitWalletApp.js`) requires a seed row that the loc seed step has not created yet at migration time.
+See `env/api.env` for the full account of why `SQL_MIGRATE=true` was tried and reverted.

+This means the harness does **not** exercise the migration chain and gives no assurance that migrations apply cleanly to an existing database.
+Migrations are verified by the API repository's own test suites, which run against a real Postgres instance there.

 ## Quickstart